 The Merredin College Business Plan sets the strategic direction for the College and what we want to achieve over the next three years (2019-2022).
 The Business Plan was developed with input from staff and School Board members.

-As a new Independent Public School, the role of the Merredin College Board will be to review the school’s progress towards the implementation of the strategies in the Business Plan by monitoring the achievement of milestones and targets.
+As an Independent Public School, the role of the Merredin College Board will be to review the school’s progress towards the implementation of the strategies in the Business Plan by monitoring the achievement of milestones and targets.
 This gives the Merredin College Board a powerful and purposeful role in assisting staff to continually improve the quality of education for our students.

 The Merredin College Annual Report is provided to parents and other members of the community and is intended to describe progress on school priorities, a sense of how students in the school are progressing and what is being done to maximise student achievement.
 Each year it is endorsed by the Merredin College Board.

 Public School Review

 All Western Australian public schools are reviewed by the Department of Education’s Public School Accountability directorate.
 A review gives assurance to the local community, the Minister for Education and Training and the Director General about the performance of public schools in delivering high quality education to students.
 The review acknowledges the achievements of the school and gives feedback to support the Principal and staff with their improvement planning.